 This course studies English grammar emphasizing usage, complex sentence structures, sentence improvement, and advanced writing skills.
-(Prerequisite: EN101)
+(Prerequisite: EN101 or an above-average score in English on the ACT/SAT with a passing grade on the additional placement test in English.
+See page 21 for details.)

-EN201 English Composition
+EN201 English Composition I